serverless/serverless/docs/guides/dashboard/monitoring/sdk/python.md

 - An **Event** is an instance of an error, warning, or notice that is captured as a part of a Trace.
 Multiple events can be captured in a single trace.
-- A **Captured Error** is an instance of an error that is sent to Serverless Console as an Event.
+- A **Captured Error** is an instance of an error that is sent to Serverless Framework Dashboard as an Event.
 It can be viewed in Dev Mode or the Trace Explorer Details.
-- A **Captured Warning** is one instance of a string in Python that is sent to Serverless Console as an Event, much like a Captured Error.
+- A **Captured Warning** is one instance of a string in Python that is sent to Serverless Framework Dashboard as an Event, much like a Captured Error.
-- A **Tag** is a key/value-pair that can be set on the Trace or an individual Event, and sent to Serverless Console.
+- A **Tag** is a key/value-pair that can be set on the Trace or an individual Event, and sent to Serverless Framework Dashboard.
 Tags can be viewed on the Trace Explorer Details and Dev Mode.

 ## Compatibility

-While Serverless Console is developed by the makers of the Serverless Framework, the entire Serverless Console product and this SDK are 100% agnostic of the deployment tool you use.
-Serverless Console and this SDK work just as well with Terraform, CDK, SAM, Pulumi, etc, as as they do with Serverless Framework.
+While Serverless Framework Dashboard is developed by the makers of the Serverless Framework, the entire Serverless Framework Dashboard product and this SDK are 100% agnostic of the deployment tool you use.
+Serverless Framework Dashboard and this SDK work just as well with Terraform, CDK, SAM, Pulumi, etc, as as they do with Serverless Framework.

 ## Installation

 ### Install the package

-When Tracing is enabled in Serverless Console, an AWS Lambda Layer is added to your AWS Lambda function with the `sls_sdk` package.
-While the AWS Lambda layer is added by Serverless Console, it is possible for the layer to be removed temporarily if you deploy manually or with some infrastructure as code tools.
+When Tracing is enabled in Serverless Framework Dashboard, an AWS Lambda Layer is added to your AWS Lambda function with the `sls_sdk` package.
+While the AWS
+Lambda layer is added by Serverless Framework Dashboard, it is possible for the layer to be removed temporarily if you deploy manually or with some infrastructure as code tools.
 As such, we recommend bundling the SDK with your handler to avoid unresolved references to the SDK.

 ```